Rigelrain/QueueBot/README.md

 ### Setup
 Main file is `queuebot.js`.  `npm start` will start the bot.

+Configuration files are under `/config`.

-Bot token goes in `token.json`.
+Bot token goes in `token.js`.
 Create if not present:
 ```
 {
   "token": "TOKEN HERE"
 }
 ```

-MongoDB settings go in `mongodb_config.json`.
+MongoDB settings go in `mongodb_config.js`.
 Create if not present:
 ```
 {
   "host": "HOSTNAME",